Upper (Maxilla) Surgery

 Would my mouth be wired shut after the procedure?

 Generally Dr. Bolourian places rubber bands to guide the teeth in good position.
-With rubber bands in place, patients are able to open their mouth to some extend and are able to eat soft food.
+With rubber bands in place, patients are able to open their mouth to some extent and are able to eat soft food.
 In general, wiring the mouth shut is not necessary after upper jaw surgery.

 When am I able to get back to work or school after upper jaw surgery?